DC Entertainment: Digital distribution

 DC Comics are available in digital form through several sources.
 Free services: In 2015, Hoopla Digital became the first library-based digital system to distribute DC Comics.

 In April 2017, DC announced an upcoming streaming service with Warner Bros.
 Digital Networks, which was to feature original live-action and animated series based on DC characters and franchises, such as Titans and Young Justice: Outsiders.
 The service, later announced as DC Universe, would launch in September 2018, and also feature access to classic DC television series and digital comics.

-With frustration over DC Films not matching Marvel Studios' results and Berg wanting to step back to being a producer in January 2018, it was announced that Warner Bros. executive Walter Hamada was appointed president of DC film production.
+With frustration over DC Films not matching Marvel Studios's results and Berg wanting to step back to being a producer in January 2018, it was announced that Warner Bros. executive Walter Hamada was appointed president of DC film production.
 After a leave of absence starting in March 2018, Diane Nelson resigned as president of DC Entertainment.
 The company's executive management were to report to WB Chief Digital Officer Thomas Gewecke until a new president was selected.

 DC Entertainment, LLC

 In June 2018, Johns was also moved out of his position as chief creative officer and DC Entertainment president for a writing and producing deal with the DC and WB companies.
 Jim Lee added DC Entertainment chief creative officer title to his DC co-publisher post.
-In September 2018, DC became part of the newly-founded Warner Bros.
-Global Brands and Franchises division overseen by President Pam Lifford.
-Paid services were Google Play and ComiXology.
+In September 2018, DC became part of the newly founded Warner Bros.
+Global Brands and Franchises division overseen by Pam Lifford.
 In January 2019 it was reported that 7 of the DC's 240 person workforce were laid off, including several vice presidents.

-In August 2020, DC publisher Jim Lee announced that all video content from DC Universe would migrate to HBO Max, with the majority of the staff of DC Universe having been laid off.
-In September 2020, it was announced that DC Universe's original programming and future productions would be folded into WarnerMedia's new streaming service HBO Max.
+In August 2020, DC publisher Jim Lee announced that DC Universe's original productions would migrate to WarnerMedia's new streaming service HBO Max, with the majority of the staff of DC Universe having been laid off.
 In January 2021, the remainder of the service would become a comics-centric service known as DC Universe Infinite.
 The service would feature DC titles six months after their retail release date (comparable to Marvel Unlimited), early access to DC Comics' digital-first titles, exclusive comics created for the service, and access to 24,000 titles in DC's back catalog.